Jeff Sessions Forced Out As Attorney General After Constant Criticism From Trump

 A long fuse

-The seeds of Sessions' departure were planted during his confirmation hearing.
 Sessions went out of his way to deny meeting with Russians in the course of the 2016 presidential campaign.
 His former colleagues in the Senate approved the nomination 52 to 47, despite concerns about allegations of racial insensitivity and hostility to civil rights in his past.

 But Sessions soon ran into trouble.